Mayurji/Computer-Vision/CV_Basics/ReadMe.md

 **What to expect is :**

-Learn basic of computer vision reading image in terms of value, converting to different image format like RGB and HSV etc, learn to reduce noise in image, performing edge detection, why corner are better feature detector.
+Learn basic of computer vision reading image in terms of value, converting to different image format like RGB and HSV etc, learn to reduce noise in image, performing edge detection, why corner are better features.